stalinskaya/StalinYS.github.io/index.md

 ## About me

 I'm a third year student in BSU (School of Business).
 My specialization is Information Resource Management.
-As my education is connected with programming and economics both, I decided to focus more on my technical skills and went to EMAP Systems training program as a .NET developer.
+As my education is connected with programming and economics both, I decided to focus more on my technical skills and went to EPAM Systems training program as a .NET developer.

 I studied in the USA (Troy University) for half a year as an exchange student